March 21, 2005

 A second later, the shooter came around the corner, firing at everyone he saw.
 Leann ran for the exit.
 Down the hall, the shooter saw his old teacher, and followed her, instead; the woman ducked into the nearest classroom — a Math study hall — and locked the door behind her.

 Then, she saw the shooter’s face, as he peered through the panel of glass set into the door, and saw all of them hiding inside.
 A moment later, a shotgun blast punched through the door’s window.
-The shooter reached inside, and unlocked the door.
+The shooter reached inside, and turned the lock.

 From the neighboring classrooms, students and staff could hear what transpired next.
 The shotgun blasts were steady, and moved gradually along the length of the classroom.
 Several witnesses heard the shooter repeatedly ask, “Do you believe in god?,” followed shortly by another shot.
 Finally, there was a “CLICK!”